dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 - *request_object_encryption_enc*

-### 5.3 Authentication Request
+### 5.3 OP User Setup Phase at the CP

 Authentication requests to Claims Providers are made using the OpenID Connect Code Authorization Flow as described in 3.1 of  OpenID Connect 1.0 [OIDC] along with PKCE [RFC7636].

 Requests for specific claims MUST be made using *scope* values, *claims* values, or and/or Request Objects in the Authentication Request.

 Since claims from Claims Providers are returned as aggregated claims, only signed or signed and encrypted responses from the Claims Endpoint can be returned as aggregated claims by the OpenID Provider.

 The OpenID Provider should request a refresh token in the Authentication request to the Claims Provider to facilitate ease of retrieving individual claims from the Claim Provider's Claims Endpoint.

-#### 5.3.1 Requesting Claims Using Scope Values
-OpenID Connect Claims Aggregation supports the use of *scope* values in the Authentication Request to retrieve claims from the Claims Endpoint as specified in 5.4 of OpenID Connect 1.0 [OIDC].
+#### 5.3.1 The OP making an Authorization Request to the CP to obtain Access Token and Refresh Token

+In this phase, the OP obtains an access token (and optionally refresh token) that is bound to the current user so that the OP can obtain the claims about the current user from the CP subsequently without taking the user to the CP and show them the consent dialogue for every RP requests.

+Authentication requests to the CP by the OP are made using the OpenID Connect Authorization Code Flow with PKCE [@RFC7636] or FAPI 1.0 Advanced Security Profile.

+Requests for specific claims MUST be made using scope values, claims values, or and/or Request Objects in the Authentication Request.

+The CP MUST show the dialogue to the user to obtain their grant.

+After obtaining the grant, the CP returns code that is used by the OP to access the token endpoint to obtain Access Token and Refresh Token if possible.
+These tokens are used in the RP Request Phase.

 #### 5.3.2 Requesting Claims Using the 'claims" Parameter
 OpenID Connect Claims Aggregation supports the use of *claims* parameter to retrieve claims from the Claims Endpoint as specified in 5.5 of OpenID Connect 1.0 [OIDC].